 In Lekki phase 1, for instance, some lands go for as high as =130 million Naira (about $1 million U.S. dollars).
 Some properties in Victoria Island and Ikoyi have a purchase price as high as =N=400 million Naira (about $2.5 million U.S. dollars).

 Those prices are frightening.
 Many fear that Lekki properties are overpriced.
 And that a housing bubble or real estate bubble may be in the offing.

 A real estate bubble or property bubble is bad news.
 It means that sometime in the near future, real estate prices will crash and that thousands of

 people will see the value of their investment eroded.

 While this is bad news for investors who staked their personal funds on real estate investment, it will be double tragedy for folks who took big loans from banks to invest in real estate.

-In simple terms . . . consult a trust worthy real estate agent when buying or letting Nigeria real estate.
+In simple terms . . . consult a trust worthy real estate agent when buying (or renting) property for sale in Lagos (or apartments for rent).
 Together you can look at the opportunities and evaluate where you're likely to get the most value for your money.